 Walsh currently holds the WBC Continental Americas super welterweight title and is ranked among the top 10 by multiple sanctioning bodies.
 His aggressive, come-forward style and heavy hands have made him a favorite of Dana White, who has championed the Irishman's career through the UFC Fight Pass "Hollywood Fight Nights" series promoted by Tom Loeffler.

-Ocampo brings a wealth of experience to this matchup.
+Ocampo brings a wealth of experience to tonight's matchup.
 The 30-year-old Mexican has challenged for world titles on multiple occasions, including a 2018 IBF welterweight title shot against Errol Spence Jr. and a WBO interim super welterweight title fight against Tim Tszyu in 2023.
-While both of those bouts ended in first-round knockout defeats, Ocampo has bounced back with three consecutive victories heading into Friday's clash.
+While both of those bouts ended in first-round knockout defeats, Ocampo has bounced back with three consecutive knockout victories heading into tonight's clash.
 With 26 knockouts in 38 wins, the Ensenada native possesses legitimate power that Walsh cannot afford to overlook.

 Co-Main Event: Misael Rodriguez vs. Austin Deanda